will-aleyegn/TOSCA_DEV/README.md

 ### Development Status
 - Alpha version (active development, breaking changes possible)
-- Not FDA-cleared (no regulatory submissions planned until Phase 6+)
+- Not cleared for clinical use (research mode only)
 - Test coverage incomplete (some modules <80% coverage)

 ---